Popularity ranking · United States

 Frequently asked questions

-How is this Top 100 list compiled?
+How is this list of the most popular hip hops compiled?

 Rascasse aggregates anonymized search-behavior signals across United States and ranks each hip hop by its estimated audience size.
 Only entries with at least 5 measured entities are listed.